Falagard/centauri-game-engine/README.md

 Next we'll install some Haxe libraries that are used by Lime.
 This can be run from anywhere because these will be installed in C:\HaxeToolkit\haxe\lib

 We'll use haxelib to install "format", "hxp", and "hxcpp" libraries.
+At the time of writing, format 3.7.0, hxp 1.3.0 and hxcpp 4.3.2

 haxelib is like a package manager for haxe, similar to Nuget, npm, pip, etc. that are available for other languages.